Prep Time 10′

 Meanwhile, sunflower seeds are naturally prebiotic.
 This means that they contain a special type of fibre which we humans can’t digest; however, the ‘good’ bacteria in our gut can, and it provides them with a nourishing meal.
 And, when your gut microbiome is happy and healthy, it can help look after you, too.

 Lately, scientific interest in the link between gut health and our overall wellbeing - and even our mental health - has exploded.
 Happy gut, happy life!

-For ours, we’ve chosen a base of classic flavors: lemon juice, for acidity, and mustard for a hint of spice.
+For ours, we’ve chosen a base of classic flavours: lemon juice, for acidity, and mustard for a hint of spice.

 However we wanted something a bit thicker and more satisfying than a simple vinaigrette for this salad.
 While many salad dressings use yoghurt or mayonnaise, here we’ve used soaked cashew nuts.

 If you haven’t used soaked cashews before, you're in for a treat.
 Simply soak them in cold water overnight (a speedier version can be done in twenty minutes if you use boiling water).
 Something magical happens inside that bowl, and when you whizz the mixture up in a blender it produces a silky smooth, thick cashew cream.

 This trick works a treat for so many recipes (for example, you could use it to thicken and cool hot dishes like curries).
 Plus, it keeps things entirely plant-based, and therefore accessible to everyone.